LiorKogan/V1/README.md

 ![V1](Pictures/Q353-1.png)

-A relationship's expression defined directly right of a relationship-negator can only be referenced in that chain.
+A relationship's expression defined below a relationship-negator can only be referenced in that chain.

 ![V1](Pictures/Q353-2.png)